 - 1. Open the front rack door. - 2.
 If your system is equipped with two thumbscrews securing it to the rack, remove the thumbscrews.
-The screws are located on the bezel, just above each system release latch.
+The screws are located on the bezel, just above each system-release latch.

-1 Model 6C4 Front Bezel
+- 1 Model 6C4 Front Bezel - 2 M5 16-mm Retaining Screw - 3.
+Release the system-release latches on both the left and right sides. - 4.
+Pull the system drawer out from the rack until the rails are fully extended.

-- 2 M5 16-mm Retaining Screw - 3.
-Release the left- and right-side system drawer release latches. - 4.
-Pull the system drawer out from the rack until the rails are fully extended. - Note: When the system rails are fully extended, safety latches on the slide rails lock into place.
-This prevents the system from being accidentally pulled out too far and dropped.
+Note: When the system rails are fully extended, safety latches on the slide rails lock into place.
+This action prevents the system from being accidentally pulled out too far and dropped.
 The following illustration shows a system drawer in the service position.